fau-masters-collected-works-cgarbin/dropout-vs-batch-normalization/README.md

 The raw results are available [in this folder](./test_results).
 The [report](./report/CAP6619_term_project_cgarbin.pdf) has some analysis of those results.
-More analysis could be done.
+More analysis could be done on those results.

 # How the code is structured